 In return for being on their podcast, you can invite them to be a guest on yours, or you can look for other points of leverage like helping them out with other content, or introducing them to guests you’ve had on your show.

 Instead of trying to attract an audience to your podcast, get your podcast in front of your target audience.
 Find your starving crowd.
-Find out which online communities your ideal listener hangs out and become an active member yourself.
+Find out which online communities your ideal listener hangs out with and become an active member, too.

 Search for communities related to your niche on social media sites like Facebook, Google Plus, and LinkedIn.
 But be careful about how you present to these communities.
 Avoid spamming them with the latest updates from your podcast, as that’s a one-way ticket to burning your audience.

 Create Shareable Images